hoho0001/mad9022-w19/docs/assignments/api.md

 If the user does not dismiss the div then after 5 seconds have it slide back off the screen.

 Your JavaScript should have a single function that is called to display any message.
+The div should display BOTH the `title` and the `detail` from the Response payload for an error message.

 ## Sign In Page